sphinx-doc/sphinx/doc/latex.rst

 A dictionary that contains LaTeX snippets overriding those Sphinx usually puts into the generated ``.tex`` files.
 Its ``'sphinxsetup'`` key is described :ref:`separately <latexsphinxsetup>`.
-It allows also local configurations inserted in generated files, via :rst:dir:`raw` directives.
+It allows also local configurations inserted in generated files, via :dudir:`raw` directives.
 For example, in the PDF documentation this chapter is styled especially, as will be described later.